microsoft/datashaper/javascript/core/docs/core.api.md

 export function introspect(table: ColumnTable, detailed?: boolean, columns?: string[]): TableMetadata;

+// Warning: (ae-forgotten-export) The symbol "Step" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "isInputColumnStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public